 The HDD Low Level Format utility is designed as a tool to save you time formatting your hard disk.
 It automatically looks for the necessary information of the drive you selected.
 This utility also searches for bad tracks and lists them for your reference.
 Highlight this option and press <Enter>.
-A screen similar to the one below will appear.
+A screen similar to the one on the next page will appear.